nerves-hub/nerves_key/README.md

 Check with your IoT service on how the signer certificate is used.
 If it's only used for first-time device registration, then the signer certificate may not need a long expiration time.
-You may also be interested in creating more than one signing certificate if you have more than one manufacturing facility.
+You may also be interested in creating more than one signer certificate if you have more than one manufacturing facility.

 ### Manufacturer serial numbers